AnjaliSandip/FastIceFlo/README.md

 Table 2.
 Optimal combination of damping parameter $\gamma$,  non-linear viscosity relaxation scalar $\theta_{\mu}$ and relaxation $\theta_v$  to maintain the linear scaling and solution stability for the glacier model configurations and DoFs listed below.
 Optimal block size to increase occupancy and reduce wall time.

-# Additional information
-We compared the PT CUDA C implementation computational time to convergence with the Krylov subspace method relying on a biconjugate gradient with block Jacobi pre-conditioner (bcgsl/bjacobi).
-We chose a 64-bit 18-core Intel Xeon Gold 6140 processor with 192 GB of RAM per node for the CPU architecture.
-We executed CPU-based multi-core MPI-parallelized ice-sheet flow simulations on two CPU processors, all 36 cores enabled.
-The results are stored in "output" directory.
+We compare the PT Tesla V100 GPU implementation with ISSM’s “standard” CPU implementation using a conjugate gradient iterative solver.
+As a CPU, we used a 64-bit 18-core Intel Xeon Gold 6140 processor with 192 GB of RAM per node.
+We executed multi-core MPI-parallelized ice-sheet flow simulations on two CPUs, all 36 cores enabled.
+We performed computations using double-precision arithmetic.

+The results from GPU and CPU implementations are stored in "output" directory.

+# Memory metrics
-In order to assess the performance of the memory-bound PT algorithm, in addition to Tesla V100 GPU, we measured the effective memory throughput metric  ${\bf T}_{eff}$ on Ampere A100 SXM4 featuring 80GB on-board memory.
+In order to assess the performance of the memory-bound PT method, in addition to Tesla V100 GPU, we measured the effective memory throughput metric  ${\bf T}_{eff}$ on Ampere A100 SXM4 featuring 80GB on-board memory.
 The results are listed below:

 | DoFs |  Jakobshavn Isbrae (GB/s)  | DoFs | Pine Island Glacier (GB/s)|
 | :----: | :----: | :----: | :----: |